mitahantahankintunkis/json-fuzzer/README.md

 The project currently consists of three main components:

 * **Fuzzer**: A Rust-based application that generates test cases and distributes them to parser clients via TCP sockets.
 Test cases are based on templates defined in [./payloads.toml](payloads.toml) and mutated according to configuration parameters.\
-The fuzzer can be further optimized and needs new features for more comples test cases.
+The fuzzer can be further optimized and needs new features for more complex test cases.

 * **Clients**: Each language has its own client that includes multiple parsers.\
 Currently, four clients are implemented for Rust, Go, Python, and C, containing a total of 19 different parsers.

-* **Analyzer**: A naive and limited implementation written in Rust that compares results produced by different parsers for each test case and saves interesting ones to in a `.csv` file for manual review.\
+* **Analyzer**: A naive and limited implementation written in Rust that compares results produced by different parsers for each test case and saves interesting ones in a `.csv` file for manual review.\
-Currently, only detects the most obvious cases where two parsers produce different outputs for the same input.
+Currently, the analyzer only detects the most obvious cases where two parsers produce different outputs for the same input.

 ### Preliminary results
 The project currently focuses on investigating how different parsers handle JSON objects containing duplicate keys.
 The latest JSON specification does not specify the expected behavior for duplicate keys, leaving it to be implementation specific\[5].
-This ambiguity has led to vulnerabilities before, for example in Apache CouchDB, where inconsistencies between Erlang and Javascript JSON parsers enabled an attacker to potentially gain administrative access to any bublic-facing CouchDB instance\[4].
+This ambiguity has led to vulnerabilities before, for example in Apache CouchDB, where inconsistencies between Erlang and Javascript JSON parsers enabled an attacker to potentially gain administrative access to any public-facing CouchDB instance\[4].

 The project has found 226 parser combinations out of 361 possible (63%) where parsers return different values in JSON objects when querying for the same key.
 These cases are listed in the figure and table below.